Franz Family Tree

 b.
 Mark Franz

 c.
-Philip Franz
+Phillip Franz

 d.
 Paul Franz